-We moved on to user management by looking at how to lock down users' home directories, how to enforce strong password policies, and how to enforce account and password expiration policies.
+In this chapter, we looked at how to lock down users' home directories, how to enforce strong password policies, and how to enforce account and password expiration policies.
 Then, we talked about a way to prevent brute-force password attacks, how to manually lock out user accounts, how to set up security banners, and how to check for compromised passwords.
 We wrapped things up with a brief overview of central user management systems.